open-toast/pulseman/CREATE-PROJECT.md

 5. Hit the **Send** button, and you're done, hitting **Send** multiple times will send the same message unless you recompile.

+### Text

+1. Define the text format in the **Serialization** tab.
+   Note: Selecting Base64 will convert your text to base64, the other selections only encode to a specific character set.
+2. Enter the text you want to send in the **Send** tab and press the **Send** button.

 ## Monitor a topic.

+Each message decoded will show the pulsar properties of the message also.

+### Protobuf

 1. Import the message jar you wish to deserialize messages with.
-2. In the **Class** tab select 1 or more classes to decode messages with in the **Receive** column.
+2. In the **Class** tab select a class to decode messages with.
-3. In the **Receive** tab every message on the topic will be decoded with the classes selected.
+3. In the **Receive** tab every message on the topic will be decoded with the class selected.

-Note: Each message decoded will show the properties of the message also.
+### Text

+1. Define the text format in the **Serialization** tab.
+   Note: Selecting Base64 will convert your text from base64, the other selections only decode a specific character set.
+2. In the **Receive** tab every message on the topic will be decoded with the serialization method selected in step one.

+## Convert logs

+### Protobuf

+Currently only protobuf log conversion is supported.
+Both base64 and HEX byte array representation can be converted.

+1. In the **Class** tab select a class to decode messages with.
+2. In the **Convert** tab select the format you wish to convert from.
+3. Paste the text you wish to convert in the **Convert** tab and select **Convert**